Birth or Adoption

 - Active members - Contact your personnel office as soon as possible to add your new child to your health coverage.
 Your employer will need a copy of the birth certificate or adoption papers.
 Be sure to provide your new child's Social Security number.

 - Retirees - Contact us as soon as possible to add your child to your coverage.
-We will need a copy of the birth certificate or adoption papers.
+We’ll need a copy of the birth certificate or adoption papers.

 Deferred Compensation Plans